rahulrajpl/rahulrajpl.github.io.old/about.md

 Hey there,

 Welcome to randomwalk blog.
 Here you will get random thoughts/ studies/ opinions/ etc. related to cybersecurity and machine learning (Or sometimes Computer Science in general).
-For one to one conversation with author, please use my public key [here](/static/base.txt).
+For one to one conversation with author, please use author's public key [here](/static/base.txt).

 ---